More about AWS Migration

 In this article, you will learn:

-- Why businesses migrate to AWS
+- Why businesses choose to migrate to AWS

 - How to migrate data with Cloud Volumes ONTAP